vanderstaaij/nativescript-vue-ts-debugtest/README.md

 In a large Nativescript project I have trouble getting the debugger to work.
 I seem to be not the only one, as I've found many online articles, Stack Overflow questions and GitHub issues about:

-- Visual Studio code breakpoints jumping lines
+- Breakpoint jumping when setting
 - Source maps not correctly generated
 - Webpack loaders not working properly